BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 It's impossible to talk about electronic festivals in Belgium without starting with Tomorrowland.
 Held in Boom, between Brussels and Antwerp, Tomorrowland is one of the most famous electronic music festivals in the world.

-Tomorrowland is a festival of excess: monumental stages, immersive décors, fireworks, light shows, an international lineup, and an audience from all over the world.
-Although the event is often associated with EDM and major electronic headliners, it also features stages focused on techno, house, melodic techno, trance, bass music, and hard dance, depending on the edition.
+Tomorrowland is a festival of excess: monumental stages, immersive decors, fireworks, light shows, an international lineup, and attendees from all over the world.
+Although the event is often associated with EDM and major electronic headliners, it also features stages dedicated to techno, house, melodic techno, trance, bass music, and hard dance, depending on the edition.

-It's a unique festival, more spectacular than underground, but essential if you want to experience a massive, visual, and international electronic event.
-For many festival-goers, Tomorrowland is a mandatory stop in a raver's life.
+It's a unique festival, more spectacular than underground, but a must-attend if you want a massive, visual, and international electronic experience.
+For many festival-goers, Tomorrowland is an essential stop in a raver's life.

 Why go?

-• For the décors, staging, and immersive experience.
+- For the decor, scenography, and immersive experience.

-• To discover several electronic styles in one weekend.
+- To discover multiple electronic styles in one weekend.

-👉 TECHNOW tip: Tomorrowland is huge.
-You'll be walking, dancing, changing stages, and standing for hours.
-A festival fanny pack with a bottle holder is ideal for keeping your phone, papers, bank card, earplugs, and bottle close at hand without filling your pockets.
+Tomorrowland is huge.
+You'll be walking, dancing, moving between stages, and standing for hours.
+A festival fanny pack with a bottle holder is ideal for keeping your phone, ID, credit card, earplugs, and bottle handy without filling your pockets.

 2. Dour Festival — Dour